open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 ```

 The image and ground truth of `BaseSegDataset` should have the same filename except suffix,
-so do custotmization dataset class in MMSegmentation which inherits `BaseSegDataset`.
+so do customization dataset class in MMSegmentation which inherits `BaseSegDataset`.

 Take [`CityscapesDataset`](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/mmseg/datasets/cityscapes.py#L7) dataset class for example: